Unofficial Historical Website for the Palace Hotel, San Francisco.

 Below: Stationary from the Palace Hotel.
 1920s-40s.

 Below: Gold rimmed china used in the Palace Hotel from c1910s to the 1940s.
-I currently have four demi cups (1925 & 1927) and four saucers, 7 dinner / dessert plates, two double-handle cups (1921), two side dishes, 2 small creamers, an egg cup, and a single serve teapot (1922).
+I currently have five demi cups (1925 & 1927) and saucers, 7 dinner / dessert plates, two double-handle cups (1921), two side dishes, 2 small creamers, an egg cup, and a single serve teapot (1922).
 The earliest dated piece I've seen in this pattern was in the form of a compote bowl on a pedestal dated 1918, still manufactured by Buffalo China.
 Much simpler than the formal Gold Service, and used on a daily basis at the hotel.
-The 9th photo here was taken in the Garden Court in 1945 with the same china, and is the only photo I've seen with this pattern in use thus far.
-For quite a while, I was under the impression these pieces were only used from the 1940s and 50s.

 Palace Hotel Tourist Brochure